 Christian Friends Become Enemies

-Enemy may seem like too strong of a word to describe the split between you and your Christian friend.
-Yet the definition of the word is so general, it can be applied to any relational split.
-One of the dictionary definitions is "a person who is actively opposed or hostile to someone or something."
+The word “enemy” may seem like too strong of a word to describe the split between you and your Christian friend.
+Yet the definition of the word is so general, it can be applied to any relational breakup.
+One of the dictionary definitions for enemy is "a person who is actively opposed or hostile to someone or something."

 Through this definition, choosing to distance or limit your communication can be loosely described as actively opposing a person.